The Adventures of a Backyard Traveler:

 We explore the dunes of the Cape and the artsy town of Provincetown.
 We drive the coastal route to Bar Harbor Maine stopping along the way in fishing villages.
 Bar Harbor is the idyllic coastal Maine town next to Acadia National Park, where we spend the day hiking.

 Fast forward two years later, I love Montana but New England is pulling on my heart-strings.
 I miss the four seasons, the maple trees that turn bright red in the Fall, the ocean, the deciduous forests, hiking without fear of Grizzly bears.
-Its time to come home.
-I believe in second chances so I pack up my car, with kayak in tow, say goodbye to Montana and head for home.
+It’s time to for a road trip.
+I pack up my car, with kayak in tow, say goodbye to Montana for now and head for the open road.

 This time I vow to explore New England in-depth.
 Hence the name Adventures of a Backyard Traveler is born.